Invoice Processing Automation: A Practical Guide for Accounting Firms and Finance Teams

 03 / 10

 Traditional OCR and modern AI extraction solve overlapping but distinct problems.
-The table below summarizes the substantive differences, including a tradeoff row that vendors do not always discuss honestly.
+The table below summarizes the substantive differences, including the hallucination tradeoff.

 Traditional OCR